douxiaotian/heuristics_nn/README.md

 # ss_nn
-Revisit Scatter Search's Applications in Nueral Network at the "Deep Learning Age"
+Revisit Scatter Search's Applications in Nueral Network at the "Deep Learning Age".